gboulant/todogo/doc/talks/talk01.02.gettingstarted.rst

        cd todogo && make install

-If you save the content in a file with name ``Dockerfile``, then you can build the image using the command:
+If you save the content in a file named ``Dockerfile``, then you can build the image using the command:

 .. code:: shell